On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Smooth Manifold Structure of Regular Systems

-The function $\mathrm{F}:\bR^4\rightarrow\scF$ can be seen as a representation of spacetime in terms of operators.
-The question is: to which extent are we still able to distinguish between spacetime points in $\bR^4$?
-Do we loose information in representing $\bR^4$ as operators?
-In other words:
+provides a representation of spacetime in terms of operators.
+The question is: are we still able to distinguish two spacetime points by looking at the corresponding local correlation operators?
+Do we loose information in representing spacetime points as operators?
+In other words,

 The general answer is negative.
-As we already mentioned before, choosing poor ensembles of physical solutions might end up in a critical loss of information, as in the case of regularity for example.
-The same goes for the injectivity and here we show a simple example of this.
+As we already mentioned before, choosing too poor ensembles of physical solutions might cause a critical loss of information and some features, like regularity, can be lost.
+The same goes for injectivity and here we show a simple example of this.